svh-eiSmart/Adrastea_Protocols_Documentation/MQTT/MQTT_without_security.md

 ```

 ## Testing the MQTT Setup
-To verify the setup, you can use the MQTT Cool platform (or similar) for testing:
+To verify the setup, you can use the MQTT Cool platform (or similar MQTT Client) for testing:
-1. Open the MQTT Cool test client: MQTT Cool.
+1. Open the MQTT Cool test client: [MQTT Cool](https://testclient-cloud.mqtt.cool/).
 2. Set the broker to tcp://broker.hivemq.com:1883.
 3. Subscribe to the Topic_name topic with QoS0.
+4. Open Adrastea Commander and input the above AT commands.
-4. Publish the message using the publish AT command (as shown in step 6), and you should see the message "Hello world" appear on the MQTT Cool platform.
+5. Publish the message using the publish AT command (as shown in step 6), and you should see the message "Hello world" appear on the MQTT Cool platform.

 ![MQTT Setup](Image/MQTT_without_certificates.PNG)

 *Fig.1 Left window: Adrastea Commander with AT Commands.
 Right window: MQTT test site with output of the published messages from Adrastea-1*

+6. Publish to the topic "Subscribe_Topic" on the MQTT Cool Client and you should be able to see the published messages from MQTT Cool onto Adrastea Commander from the Adrastea module.